splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-guided-tour/1-0-player-move.md

 title: Player Move
 ---

-To begin, let's explore control flow concepts one at a time as we build up a small program that will allow the user to move a character (drawn as a circle) around on the screen.
+To begin, let's explore control flow concepts one at a time to build up a small program that will allow the user to move a character (drawn as a circle) around on the screen.

 Let's start with the following code.
 This sequence contains the instructions to open a window and draw the player's character.